 “If you have poor-quality raw materials and manufacturing, a high thread count won’t save you,” says Snowe’s Cohen.
 “Conversely, if you have amazing materials, then a low thread count doesn’t necessarily mean it’s not a superior product.”
 Linen sheets rarely boast thread counts because their fibers are substantially larger, which means a lower thread count per square inch.
-Various materials will have their own optimal counts based on how the fabric is woven: Percale’s optimal range is 200-500, while sateen’s is 300-600.
-“High-quality cotton threads cannot effectively get much higher than that; if you do see it, it’s likely poor-quality threads jammed together.”
-Bear in mind that the weave structure will change the thread count, says Elks: “A crisp percale will always have a lower thread count than a buttery sateen weave.”
+Various materials will have their own optimal counts based on how the fabric is woven: Percale’s optimal range is 200 to 500, while sateen’s is 300 to 600.
+“High-quality cotton threads cannot effectively get much higher than that.
+If you do see it, it’s likely poor-quality threads jammed together.”
+Bear in mind that the weave structure will change the thread count, says Elks.
+“A crisp percale will always have a lower thread count than a buttery sateen weave.”

 Certifications are responsible for creating standards for quality and craft.
 By choosing OEKO-TEX- or GOTS-certified products, you can be sure you are getting a tested, certified item that is clean, safe, and sustainable.